Table of Contents

 2. Bill Clients Frequently

 Paperwork is a pain, so it’s easy, especially for small or independent firms, to put off billing clients for services until the end of the contract or case.
 However, invoicing clients periodically throughout the working relationship will protect you from potential losses and make it easier to halt services if more multiple invoices have gone unpaid.
-If you’re collecting payments from your client all along, you’ll have much less to lose if they go M.I.A. on the final invoice.
+If you’re collecting payments from your client all along, you’ll have much less to lose if they go M.I.A. on the final invoice and you have to write a debt collection letter.

 3. Offer Payment Options and Repayment Plans